blueperf/demo-vt-issues/README.md

 ## Building and configure Liberty on the SUT

-Because we concluded from our investigations that we would not replace Liberty's existing autonomic threadpool with virtual threads, there is no release build of Liberty using virtual threads.
-You must, therefore, build Liberty with a virtual threads enablement patch as we did in our testing.
+Because we concluded from our investigations that we would not replace Liberty's existing autonomic threadpool with virtual threads, there is no release build of Liberty using virtual threads to handle HTTP traffic.
+We have made a Liberty virtual threads enablement patch PR available for test/demo purposes.
+You can either build Liberty in its entirety with the patch PR included, or use an Open Liberty build from the download site and patch that build by swapping in the channel framework jar file from the PR, which contains the patch.

 1. Configure Java on the SUT: